Skip to main content

 Department

-Introduction to Theatre for Young Audiences I
+Intro to Theatre for Young and Audiences I

 Play and audience analysis, directing methods, production techniques.
 Each student plans a complete children's theatre production.
 Laboratory experience recommended.